How to Cold-Email a CEO

 Ask for Advice

 At their core, humans are wired to help others.
 When you think about it, all of those CEOs you hold in high esteem had to start somewhere, so who helped them get there?
 It's very likely they too had mentors along the way and possibly someone who gave them advice early on, which led to their big break.
 Once they've reached the top, they usually want to impart that knowledge.
 Asking for advice in his cold emails is how Jacobs earned a reply and consequent mentorship from the president of NBC.
 In a board meeting years later, he said, "Do you know why I decided to meet with you, Daniel?
 Because in 20 years in this business, every single person who reached out to me cold wanted something.
 They wanted money, a job, something.
 You were the first person who asked—only—for advice."

 Asking for advice was key to Brian Wong's cold email success too.
 In a LinkedIn post, the founder and CEO of Kiip shared some wise words that changed his career: "If you ask for money, you get advice.
 If you ask for advice, you get money."
-This sentence changed his perspective on cold emails, and every time he “asked those I admired for advice, they actually gave me money.”
+This sentence changed his perspective on cold emails, and every time he "asked those I admired for advice, they actually gave me money."
 Now he always cold-emails executives.
-“People usually feel too intimidated to reach out, so executives don’t expect it,” he wrote.
-“You have the unique opportunity to capture their attention.”
+"People usually feel too intimidated to reach out, so executives don't expect it," he wrote.
+"You have the unique opportunity to capture their attention."
 And it worked.
-When Wong launched Kiip at 18, he became the “youngest CEO to ever receive venture capitalism.”
+When Wong launched Kiip at 18, he became one of the youngest CEOs to ever receive venture capital.

 Convey Your Passion